 Each of the apses houses five chapels that have splendid 15th century glass windows.

-It is free to enter the Duomo.
-But you can buy a combined ticket that will get you access to: Climbing the Dome and the bell tower, the crypt, the baptistery and the newly revamped Opera Duomo Museum.
-Tickets are available online through the official website: operaduomo.fi.it
+You need to book in advance if you want to climb up the Dome.
+The combined ticket will get you access to: Climbing the Dome and the bell tower, the Crypt, the Baptistry and the newly revamped Opera del Duomo Museum.
+If you don’t want to book a guided tour, tickets are available online through the official website: operaduomo.fi.it

 Did you know?